Syria–Yemen relations

-Syria and Yemen generally enjoy good relations.
-Both countries currently have ongoing civil wars, the Syrian Civil War and the Yemeni Civil War.
+Syria–Yemen relations refer to the relationship between Yemen and Syria.
+Yemen has an embassy in Damascus; while Syria has an embassy in Sanaa.
+Both are members of the Arab League.
+Both countries generally enjoy good relations and currently have ongoing civil wars, the Syrian Civil War and the Yemeni Civil War.

 History

 In January 2007 Yemeni Prime Minister Abdul Qadir Bajamal arrived in Damascus for a three-day visit and meetings of the joint Syrian-Yemeni Higher Committee to boost the two countries' bilateral cooperation.

 In May 2008 The Yemeni-Syrian Higher Joint Committee held a meeting in Sana'a, co-chaired by Yemen's Prime Minister Dr. Ali Muhammad Mujawar and his Syrian counterpart Muhammad Naji al-Otari.
 The two states affirmed their firm support for the establishment of security and peace in the Middle East.

 The 10th session of the Yemeni–Syrian Higher Committee concluded in August 2010 with the signing of 14 documents including cooperation agreements, programs and protocols.

 On the 20th anniversary of the Yemeni unification, Yemeni Ambassador in Damascus Abdel-Wahhab Tawaf said the united Yemen was an example for the inter-Arab relations as they should be, adding that this unity enabled Yemen to play its pan-Arab role aiming at enhancing joint Arab action and cooperation with brotherly countries.
 Tawaf hailed Syria's supportive stances to Yemen's stability and security, adding he is proud of President Bashar al-Assad's efforts regarding pan-Arab issues and strengthening Arab partnership ties.

 In February 2011 Yemen and Syria talked on the possibility of enhancing cooperation between the two countries in fields of theater and cinema.
 Culture Minister Mohammad al-Maflahi and Syrian ambassador to Yemen Abdul Ghafor Sabouni reviewed means to send Syrian trainers for training Yemeni cadres in areas of script writing, directing film and theater.